Executive Team

 Hide info

 Cristiana Pires is one of the co-founders of Asgard Therapeutics and serves as CEO since the start of the company.
 Cristiana performed her post-doctoral studies in Filipe Pereira’s lab and focused in dendritic cell reprogramming strategies to modulate immune responses, which then led to the creation of Asgard Therapeutics.
 Before that, Cristiana trained in pharmaceutical sciences and performed her PhD studies in Miguel Seabra’s Laboratory at Nova Medical School in Lisbon, Portugal.
 During her PhD, she explored direct reprogramming to generate retinal pigment epithelial cells for cell replacement therapy applications.
-Now as CEO, Cristiana has attracted >1.5 million Euros in non-dilutive funding, including the Horizon 2020 SME instrument and Eurostars grants as well as a seed round of investment of 6 million Euros.
-By combining her pharmaceutical and scientific background with entrepreneurship experience, Cristiana is motivated to bring TrojanDC to the patients.
+Now as CEO, Cristiana has attracted 2.4 million Euros in non-dilutive funding, including the Horizon 2020 SME instrument and Eurostars grants as well as a Series A round of investment of 30 million Euros and a seed round of investment of 6 million Euros.
+By combining her pharmaceutical and scientific background with entrepreneurship experience, Cristiana is motivated to bring AT-108 to the patients.

 Fábio Rosa